 Are there online courses available for aspiring bartenders?

-Yes, numerous online resources and courses can help you learn bartending skills—these range from YouTube tutorials and online bartending schools to virtual bartending simulations.
+Numerous online resources and courses can help you learn bartending skills—from YouTube tutorials and online bartending schools to virtual bartending simulations.

 What skills should I highlight on my resume if I’m applying for a bartending job without experience?